-- Attendance of UNFCCC meetings where tropical forests will be brought to debate. - Facilitate the participation of ITTO member countries in events where the theme of forests and climate change will be high in the agenda, for ITTO producer member countries to bewell informed and benefit from possible incentives for sustainable forest management in the tropics. - Organization of a side event at UNFCCC COPs on the role of sustainable forest management in the tropics to support climate change mitigation and adaptation and to restore degraded tropical forests. - Establishment of a web based information platform as well as production of TFU special issue(s) on tropical forests and REDD+ to keep ITTO members and the general public informed on the role of tropical forests in climate change. - Taking into account the CPF Strategic Framework on Forests and Climate Change, participate in CPF related initiatives on forests and climate change to bring up tropical forest perspectives. - Update the Council on the development of the tropical forest debate under the UNFCCC framework.
+- Attendance of UNFCCC meetings where tropical forests will be brought to debate. - Facilitate the participation of ITTO member countries in events where the theme of forests and climate change will be high in the agenda, for ITTO producer member countries to bewell informed and benefit from possible incentives for sustainable forest management in the tropics. - Organization of a side event at UNFCCC COPs on the role of sustainable forest management in the tropics to support climate change mitigation and adaptation and to restore degraded tropical forests. - Taking into account the CPF Strategic Framework on Forests and Climate Change, participate in CPF related initiatives on forests and climate change to bring up tropical forest perspectives. - Invite the Secretariat of the UNFCCC to update the Council on the development of the tropical forest debate under the UNFCCC framework.

-- a) ITTO producer member countries informed and supported on their initiatives to relate sustainable forest management and climate change, including project development and policy reforms; - b) Relevant literature and statistical data on tropical forests and climate change available and regularly updated in the ITTO web page and through its other communications means, including TFU; - c) ITTC Document on "Developments in UNFCCC/IPCC Discussions regarding Reducing Emissions from Forest Degradation and Deforestation and Implications for Tropical Forests and Tropical Timber Producers" updated to keep informed the Forty-eight and Forty-nine Sessions of ITTC; - d) The role of SFM in the tropics debated and disseminated in relevant international fora, including the UNFCCC COPs, through purpose-made information events; and - e) Active ITTO participation in the CPF initiatives related to forests and climate change, including the initiative on measuring and assessment forest degradation. - IV.
+- a) ITTO producer member countries informed and supported on their initiatives to relate sustainable forest management and climate change, including project development and policy reforms; - b) Relevant literature and statistical data on tropical forests and climate change available and regularly updated in the ITTO web page and through its other communications means, including TFU; - c) A report to inform the Forty-eighth and Forty-ninth Sessions of the ITTC; - d) The role of SFM in the tropics debated and disseminated in relevant international fora, including the UNFCCC COPs, through purpose-made information events; and - e) Active ITTO participation in the CPF initiatives related to forests and climate change, including the initiative on measuring and assessment forest degradation. - IV.
 Target Countries ITTO member countries - V. Duration & Timing 24 months - VI.
-Budget US\$200,000
+Budget US\$150,000